ovgu-var-labs/cardiogenesis/README.md

 You have to save the Modells using a specific naming convention and save the bundles under a specific path, so that the code can load the FBX correctly from the bundle.
 Asset Bundles are loaded from a folder “AssetBundles” in the Assets folder when using the Unity Editor.
 When the application is deployed to the Quest the Asset Bundles are loaded form the Application.persistentDataPath (https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).

-To annotate your own models you can
+To annotate your own models you can create Annotations undre the Annotations object.